A Story of a Chicago Fort

 In small, but important, ways the people of the Chicago are beginning to recognize that their representations of this conflict need to take into account more perspectives.
 In 2009 a community group sought to rename and rededicate the Massacre of Fort Dearborn Park.
 Eventually, the neighborhood group collaborated with Native people from the American Indian Center in Chicago, an inter-tribal group, and the Pokagon Band of Potawatomi Indians to write the signage of the park and to jointly create the ceremony that rededicated the park.
 These correctives begin the process of widening the conversation and add a necessary messiness to the representation of this chaotic period of time.

 At the end of October in 2012, I returned to Šikaakonki yet again to deliver my talk on Fort Dearborn at the 44th Algonquian Conference.
 That year the conference was hosted and organized by the University of Chicago and held at the Gleacher Center on north bank of the Šikaakwa Siipiiwi just blocks from Lake Michigan.
-On the second day of the conference, I crossed the Michigan Avenue Bridge on the eastern walkway and turned to the east walking past the small and nearly hidden bust of Jean Baptiste Point de Sable, a man of unknown descent who is commonly claimed to be of African origin.
+On the second day of the conference, I crossed the DuSable Bridge Bridge on the eastern walkway and turned to the east walking past the small and nearly hidden bust of Jean Baptiste Point de Sable, a man of unknown descent who is commonly claimed to be of African origin and the bridge’s namesake.
 Ironically, this person of ambiguous background – which probably includes enslaved Africans – is credited with establishing the first permanent European “settlement” at Chicago.

 From a Myaamia perspective the War of 1812 began with William Henry Harrison’s invasion of the lower Wabash and the attack on Prophetstown on November 7, 1811.
 The “official” declaration of war between the United States and Great Britain occurred June 18, 1812.